lint-staged/lint-staged/README.md

 ## Why

 Linting makes more sense when run before committing your code.
 By doing so you can ensure no errors go into the repository and enforce code style.
-But running a lint process on a whole project is slow and linting results can be irrelevant.
+But running a lint process on a whole project is slow, and linting results can be irrelevant.
 Ultimately you only want to lint files that will be committed.

 This project contains a script that will run arbitrary shell tasks with a list of staged files as an argument, filtered by a specified glob pattern.

-## Related blogs posts and talks
+## Related blog posts and talks

 - [Introductory Medium post - Andrey Okonetchnikov, 2016](https://medium.com/@okonetchnikov/make-linting-great-again-f3890e1ad6b8#.8qepn2b5l)
 - [Running Jest Tests Before Each Git Commit - Ben McCormick, 2017](https://benmccormick.org/2017/02/26/running-jest-tests-before-each-git-commit/)